-If you wish to exercise your rights we will need your request in writing together with relevant identification documentation, which must be sent to: firstname.lastname@example.org
+If you wish to exercise your rights we will need your request in writing together with relevant identification documentation.
+They must be sent by email.
+Email the subject access request team.

 We will either complete your request within 30 calendar days or write to you to explain if there are grounds to refuse the request or advise of an extension of no more than an additional 60 calendar days.

 Individuals have a right to know how their personal data is going to be used by the Trust.
 In most cases this information should be included in a privacy notice that is made available at the point personal data is captured.